Rule 14-719. Qualifications for admission of House Counsel Applicants.

 (b)(7) has provided an affidavit signed by both the Applicant and the employer that the Applicant is employed exclusively as house counsel and that Applicant has disclosed to the employer the limitations on House Counsel's license of practicing under this rule;

 (b)(8) is of good moral character and satisfies the requirements of Rule 14-708;

 (b)(9) has presented satisfactory proof both of admission to the practice of law and that she or he is a member in good standing in all jurisdictions where currently admitted;

-(b)(10) has a proven record of ethical, civil and professional behavior and has never been disbarred or resigned with discipline pending, or their equivalent, in an jurisdiction, and is not currently subject to lawyer discipline or the subject of a pending disciplinary matter; and
+(b)(10) has a proven record of ethical, civil and professional behavior and has never been disbarred or resigned with discipline pending, or their equivalent, in any jurisdiction, and is not currently subject to lawyer discipline or the subject of a pending disciplinary matter;

 (c) Timing of application and admission.
 An application under this rule may be filed at any time but the Applicant must be able to demonstrate that she or he satisfies the requirements of this rule as of the date the application is filed.